Harry Cassin | Publisher and Editor

 He lived and worked in Asia (Singapore and Hong Kong) and served as a director of a compliance solutions provider.

-The World Bank debarred a Chinese state-owned engineering and construction company Wednesday for 15 months for fraud involving a project in China.
+The World Bank debarred a manufacturing company Wednesday for 30 months for fraud involving a water project in Uzbekistan.